jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 == PRO ==

-The Advanced Custom Fields Table Field plugin is also available in a <a href="https://www.acf-table-field.com">professional version</a> which includes more functionality and more flexibility.
-The additional Pro features are:
+There is also a [Table Field Pro](https://www.acf-table-field.com) Add-on for the Advanced Custom Fields and Secure Custom Fields plugins.

 * Setup custom default table
 * Setup minimum and maximum amount of rows and columns